williamafil/fm-calculator-app/README.md

 # Frontend Mentor - Calculator app solution

 This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents